 Kokoda Track is not for the faint-hearted.
 No one walks Kokoda Track unprepared and without guides.
 The couple who attempted the Kokoda Track in 2016 underestimated the walk.

 In addition, the couple disobeyed the advice of the local authorities on arrival.
-They had no money and walked the track with bare minimal of tracking essentials.
+They had no money and walked the track with a bare minimum of tracking essentials.

 The couple could have died along the way when they attempted the trip on their own.
 They were lucky they survived and should have been thankful for the Kokoda team who helped them.